 Evaluation techniques are used to measure collection usefulness in terms of scope and depth, as well as strengths and weaknesses.
 Measures and evaluation techniques used by library staff may include, but are not limited to:

 Statements of Concern

 Library users occasionally express concern about titles that have been selected for or omitted from the collection.
-Persons registering strong concern regarding a book, dvd, compact disc, or other item may complete the form “Statement of Concern About Mansfield/Richland County Public Library Resources.”
+Persons registering strong concern regarding a book, dvd, compact disc, or another item may download and complete the form “Request for Reconsideration of Library Materials” found at the bottom below.
 The Library, upon receipt of the completed form, reviews the item for inclusion in the collection in light of the Library’s mission and overall objectives, its Collection Development Policy, the Library Bill of Rights, and ALA guidelines on intellectual freedom.

 Local Author Inquiries to Purchase Work

 The Library will consider donations of self-published or traditionally published material written/created by local (Richland County, OH or the surrounding counties) authors, pending staff review.
 If a local author chooses to donate their work to the Library, one copy will be placed in a “Local Authors” collection at the Main Library and, if the author desires, one additional donated copy will be placed in the collection of whatever Branch Library has significance to that author.
 The donated items will have a “Donated by Author” label added to the inside front cover.